 In 2009, for example, Iranians used Twitter to organize government protests -- and in 2008, twitterers kept the world updated on the attacks in Mumbai.
 They did so by creating searchable tags, such as the hashtag #Mumbai, on Twitter to get the word out around the world.

-Find out more about Twitter on the next page.
+Find out more about Twitter below.